-Legal Aid Services
+Legal Aid Support

 Whilst under the new rules (April 2013) there has been a reduction in the types of immigration and asylum cases eligible for Legal Aid.
 As a general rule, the following matters will qualify for some advice, assistance and/or representation:

-- Detention & bail cases
+- Detention & Bail cases;

-- Applications for leave to remain under the domestic violence rule
+- Applications for Leave to Remain under the domestic violence rule;

-- Applications for leave by those identified as victims of trafficking
+- Applications for leave by those identified as victims of trafficking;

-- Many asylum cases & appeals
+- Many asylum cases & appeals;

-- Applications for leave to remain or settlement as a refugee with humanitarian protection/discretionary leave under Article 3 of the European Convention on Human Rights, ie; freedom from torture or inhuman and degrading treatment
+- Applications for Leave to Remain or settlement as a refugee with humanitarian protection/discretionary leave under Article 3 of the European Convention on Human Rights, ie: freedom from torture or inhuman and degrading treatment;

-- Some judicial review applications, in limited circumstances.
+- Some Judicial Review Applications, in limited circumstances.

 If you are unsure whether you qualify for publicly funded immigration assistance then contact the team at IAS to speak to one of our Legal Aid specialists.